ColtThomas/coltthomas.github.io/projects/personal/dsp/LED_Strip/README.md

 -Xilinx Nexys2 Development Board

 ## Notes for the 3008 ADC
--Vdd: Power supply. set to 5V
+- Vdd: Power supply. set to 5V
--Vref: Max imput voltage to ADC.
+- Vref: Max imput voltage to ADC.
 Set to 5V for audio
--Fsample: 200 ksps
+- Fsample: 200 ksps
--Fclock: 18*Fsample
+- Fclock: 18*Fsample

 ## Sampling
 -Each sample produces a 10 bit serial code (2^10 = 1024).
 This gives us a precision of Vref/1024 meaining that for every one bit, we get the